Mark Vaile: Parliamentary career

 As Trade Minister, Vaile was involved in the negotiation of the US–Australia Free Trade Agreement, which was opposed by some traditional National Party constituencies such as the sugar industry.

 There was much controversy over the intellectual property chapter of the US–Australia Free Trade Agreement.
 The chapter contains elements modelled on the Sonny Bono Copyright Term extension Act 1998 (US) and the Digital Millennium Copyright Act 1998 (US) In December 2003, Trade Minister Mark Vaile pledged to defend the copyright term in Australia: "It is a very important issue, particularly in terms of cost to libraries, educational institutions and the like here in Australia."
 Two months later, Australia agreed to a copyright term extension, as part of the deal with the United States.
 There was also much criticism of the adoption of a US-style technological protection measures – particularly as the High Court of Australia was considering the matter of Stevens v Sony.
 There was also controversy over the evergreening of pharmaceutical drug patents and access to essential medicines under the US–Australia Free Trade Agreement.

 During 2005 he also conducted negotiations for the proposed Australia–China Free Trade Agreement.
-In late 2005 he had an operation to remove a malignant melanoma from his back.
+In late 2005 he had an operation to remove a melanoma from his back.

 Since Vaile took on the leadership of the Nationals in 2005, there were increasing suggestions for Vaile to take on a domestic portfolio as the trade portfolio requires frequent overseas travel.
 Throughout 2006, Vaile's position in the trade portfolio came under increasing scrutiny due to his handling of the AWB kickbacks scandal and Australia's worsening trade performance.
 He also faced the difficult task of placating his back bench, with Queensland Senator Barnaby Joyce having crossed the floor on more than one occasion.
 On 24 September 2006 he switched portfolios with deputy Nationals leader Warren Truss and became Minister for Transport and Regional Services.
 His new position had a greater focus on regional Australia, the Nationals party's main constituency.

 Following the coalition's defeat at the 2007 federal election, Vaile resigned his position as Nationals leader and moved to the backbench.
 His resignation surprised his colleagues as he had been expected to be re-elected unopposed following the election.
 On 19 July 2008 Vaile announced his forthcoming resignation from Parliament; he submitted it on 30 July.
 The ensuing by-election was won by independent Rob Oakeshott, the former state member for Port Macquarie and a former Vaile staffer.